Tingo Group Inc. (TIO) Stock: A SWOT Analysis

 TIO) stock’s latest price update

-Tingo Group Inc. (NASDAQ: TIO)’s stock price has increased by 7.08 compared to its previous closing price of 1.13.
-Despite this, the company has seen a gain of 7.08% in its stock price over the last five trading days.
+Tingo Group Inc. (NASDAQ: TIO)’s stock price has gone rise by 12.68 in comparison to its previous close of 1.42, however, the company has experienced a 32.23% increase in its stock price over the last five trading days.

 TIO’s Market Performance

-After a stumble in the market that brought TIO to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -10.37% of loss for the given period.
+After a stumble in the market that brought TIO to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 10.34% of gains for the given period.

 Stock Fundamentals for TIO